AdminAnticaptcha/anticaptcha-quality-proof/README.md

 You will need Linux machine with PHP installed.
 Script will not work in Windows.

-You will need to register domain at https://www.google.com/recaptcha/admin .
+Register random domain at https://www.google.com/recaptcha/admin .
+Note that you don't have to be the owner of this domain.
+It can be microsoft.com, trumpsucks.org, whatever.com.
 Grab site key, secret key and your Anti-Captcha API access key.
 Run the script in terminal and enter these values when prompted.

 ```